Zima Anderson: Career

 Anderson enjoyed Roxy's style and the way she wants people to have fun, though the actress believed that she was different from Roxy as she hates making trouble.
 Anderson noted that the reaction to her character changed over time and that people would go up to her and talk to her about "how great it is to see such a confident character have a vulnerable side and still be confident when she can do".
 For Roxy and Kyle's wedding, the costume team of the soap made a wedding dress for Anderson from scratch.
 Anderson later left the role and her exit aired on 12 April 2022, alongside Milligan.
 Their departures had been announced earlier that month.
 Anderson revealed that she had left as she had promised herself that she would "challenge" herself after she spent three years on the soap.
 She explained:

 "You get so comfortable.
 Neighbours is the best school you could ever go to for acting.
 You never get an experience like that anywhere.
 I learned so much, I laughed so much and I'd grown so much as a human, so I felt that I needed to challenge myself in another direction.
 I felt like it worked out as perfect timing.
 It was so hard to leave a place like that, because Neighbours is so incredible and fantastic.
 I love Roxy and she'll always be with me, but it was a choice to go and learn somewhere else, because I'd learned so much already."

 The actress found her departure emotional, explaining, "it was a really weird sensation to be completing a massive life goal.
 I had gained such a family there.
 Everyone I met along the way has been so influential and important in my life".
 Through her time on the soap, Anderson felt that she had become more confident in herself as an actress.
 Anderson's departure aired months before Neighbours 2022 finale after the soap was cancelled earlier that year; Anderson explained that she wanted to stay until the end but her contract ended a few months before and it felt right for her to leave.
 However, she added that she would be happy to return to the soap for the finale and said that she would find it fun to wear a baby bump.
 Anderson later made two brief returns later in 2022, including for the soap's final episodes broadcast in July of that year.
 In January 2025, it was announced that Anderson would reprise the role for Neighbours 40th Anniversary.
 Her return aired in the episode originally released on 20 February of that year.
+In November 2025, it was announced that Anderson would return as Roxy for the soap's final episodes the following month.